WZhaoKe/aegpwb/Install.md

    in spherical bodies to be calculated.
 See below for the supported codes.

-3. (Optional) To help with development or as an alternative way to download the source a client for the [Mercurial][] Version Control System is required.
+3. (Optional) To help with development or as an alternative way to download the source a client for the [git][] Version Control System is required.

 The code has been primarily developed using GNU [Octave][] on Linux platforms, but should run under both GNU [Octave][] and [MATLAB][] on Linux and Windows